AI-Phil/KineticConstructs/WORKSHOP.md

 3. Combine the best of both worlds with **hybrid search** using the `$hybrid` operator.
 4. Abstract the complex search logic into a **Langflow flow** and call it via its API for ultimate flexibility.

-By the end of this workshop, you’ll have practical experience using serverless vector databases and low-code AI flow builders to create modern, intelligent applications.
+By the end of this workshop, you'll have practical experience using serverless vector databases and low-code AI flow builders to create modern, intelligent applications.
 Let's get building!

 ## 🛠️ Prerequisites